Loading organizations...

 Key people at IrishAngels.

-IrishAngels was founded by Gale Wilkinson (Founder, Managing Director).
+IrishAngels was founded in 2012 by Gale Wilkinson (Founder, Managing Director).

 IrishAngels is an angel investing network affiliated with the University of Notre Dame, focused primarily on pre-seed, seed, and Series A stage startups across diverse sectors including B2B, consumer products, medical, and technology-driven companies.
 With a network of around 300 investors, IrishAngels has deployed over $53 million into more than 80 companies, supporting startups not only with capital but also strategic guidance, leveraging their extensive Notre Dame network to facilitate connections to customers, other investors, and resources for growth.
 Their portfolio includes notable companies like Elevate K-12 (online education), Genomenon (genomic data), and Hallow (Christian prayer app), reflecting a broad impact on the startup ecosystem by fostering innovation and founder-friendly collaboration[1][3][4].